 Easily map a network drive on Mac: Expert tips

 After getting into the tech community, I was surprised by how many people prefer NAS (network-attached storage) over cloud storage or external hard drives.
-They say they chose NAS because, unlike a hard drive, files can be accessed from any device over the internet.
-And unlike the cloud, they feel NAS is more private and gives them better control.
+They say they chose NAS because files can be accessed from any device over the internet.

 So, I enlisted the help of Garry (DevOps), Mark (tech enthusiast), and Sonya (professional videographer) to learn how to map a network drive, avoid common NAS mistakes, and get some tips from their experience.